Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/worldgen/Noise.md

 }
 ```

+Every builder below lives on the `surfaceRules` scope, so nothing leaks into the global namespace and the IDE completes the whole rule set
+from inside the block.

 | Rule             | Builder                    | Description                                                |
 |------------------|----------------------------|------------------------------------------------------------|
 | `bandlands`      | `bandlands()`              | Vanilla badlands terracotta banding.                       |